LucasDelfino92/morrowindsharp/tools.md

 - When right clicking on the large window to the right, you can choose **Hide no conflicts and empty rows**.
 It's very useful when you want to see only the conflicting changes between mods.
 - Right clicking on the plugins themselves lets you **Apply Filter to show Conflicts**.
 This will only show the conflicting plugins in your load order (assumed you loaded all of them when launching TES3View), and only the conflicting records at that.
 It's a vital feature when it comes to knowing how compatible your mod setup is, and whether the conflicts are major or can be easily ignored.

-While you will never be asked to use this tool when following **Morrowind#**, it pays to get used to it when installing mods on your own.
+> ℹ️ While you will never be asked to use this tool when following **Morrowind#**, it pays to get used to it when installing mods on your own.

 [<< Back to Readme](readme.md)
 [<< Back to Main](main.md)